orionrobots/orionrobots.github.io/_posts/2004-11-14-fixing-a-broken-wire.md

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-eu.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=orionrobots-21&language=en_GB&marketplace=amazon&region=GB&placement=B0777F3CNC&asins=B0777F3CNC&linkId=3e5c905595f1cbd65f4800bc0a20744d&show_border=true&link_opens_in_new_window=true"></iframe>
 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-eu.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=orionrobots-21&language=en_GB&marketplace=amazon&region=GB&placement=B085Q7N6XN&asins=B085Q7N6XN&linkId=55b813f06abe60d18cb582da5d33fdbe&show_border=true&link_opens_in_new_window=true"></iframe>

-# Safety
+## Safety

 In addition to the goggles, there are a few other safety warnings on this.

 Ensure you have turned off the power to the device, as you may at the very least destroy sensitive electronics, and at the worst give yourself a nasty shock.
+Disconnect the cable if you can!
+Modular cables are great.

 Beware of things connected to motor/relay coils or capacitors, these devices may still carry a charge.
 Old CRT TV's are especially likely to do this.
 You may want to consider a safe method of ensuring capacitors and inductors are discharged before you start working.
 The safest way is to leave it unplugged for a day or so.
 If you are going to work close to the capacitors, carefully use a 1M resistor held in pliers with insulated handles to discharge the capacitors across their terminals.

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-eu.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=orionrobots-21&language=en_GB&marketplace=amazon&region=GB&placement=B072HR25LW&asins=B072HR25LW&linkId=5fc606b78a0ccc93537201d1e330aa88&show_border=true&link_opens_in_new_window=true"></iframe>

-# Easy Fixes
+## Easy Fixes

-## Chop Block or European Connectors
+### Chop Block or European Connectors

 These may look a bit ugly if on an inline connection, but they can be neatly put inside a box or other enclosure.
 They can also be bolted onto something so you can conceal both the cable and the repair.
 They do not require soldering, and are easy to fit.
 However - you need to ensure there is not much mechanical stress on the connection and that they are well tightened.
 You may also need to tin wire endings for a really good connection, but I tend not to need this.